paolodenti/telegram-logback/README.md

 The following are optional properties:

 * `minInterval`: threshold in milliseconds for message sending.
-If `minIntervals` msecs are not passed from the last sent telegram, the new telegram is just discarded.
+If `minInterval` msecs are not passed from the last sent telegram, the new telegram is just discarded.
 Default value is 5000.
 * `connectTimeout`: connection timeout to Telegram servers, in seconds.
 Default value is 5.
 * `connectionRequestTimeout`: connection request timeout to Telegram servers, in seconds.
 Default value is 5.
 * `socketTimeout`: socketTimeout to Telegram servers, in seconds.
 Default value is 5.